 In the 1960s, after more than half of the park had been converted to agricultural plots, the work of the late Dian Fossey drew much-needed international attention to the vulnerability of mountain gorillas and paved the way for the boom in gorilla trekking some 20 years later.
 By the late 1980s, the sale of trekking permits was the country’s third-largest revenue earner and local communities were reaping the economic benefits of the new tourism industry.
 Although tourism, like everything else in the country, was interrupted by the tragic 1994 genocide, which put a halt to gorilla trekking for nearly a decade, the resilience and compassion of the Rwandan people saved their culture and their natural heritage from further destruction.
 The Park officially reopened in 1999 and has since become one of the most popular wildlife destinations on the continent.

-The 178-acre piece of land on which Singita Kwitonda will sit was once part of the park itself, and now forms part of an ambitious undertaking by the Rwandan government to restore over 7,000 acres of land to the protected area.
+The 178-acre piece of land on which Singita Kwitonda will sit was once part of the park itself, and now forms part of an ambitious reforestation project.
 It is a plan which epitomises the sense of hope and optimism inherent in Rwanda’s people and is reflected in Singita’s commitment to conservation; a forward-thinking community focused on the upliftment of the whole.
 As the land in question has been under agriculture for many years, one of the priorities for its inclusion in the park is for it to be rehabilitated and reforested with appropriate local vegetation.
 To support this initiative, Singita has established an on-site nursery that already holds more than 60,000 plants.

 Many of these plants have been purchased from our neighbouring communities, including a co-operative of 71 people running a nursery that we helped to establish, and continue to support through the sharing of skills and knowledge.
 Whilst large numbers of plants will be used to rehabilitate the land around the lodge, the next phase will require exponentially more specimens, as we scale up to reforest our entire property as well as support the government in the greater park expansion programme.
 The enormous scale of this reforestation initiative will ensure that the co-operative, and others like it, will be in business for a long time to come, whilst the ultimate success of the programme will be an expanded range and increasing population of mountain gorillas in the park.